 Whether you are looking for picture-perfect beaches, idyllic stretches of rice paddy, world-class shopping, active volcanos, the world’s best diving destinations, rejuvenating spas, yoga retreats or rich local culture, we guarantee that you will find it in Bali!
 The island is one of the few places in the world which offers something for every kind of tourist, and Bali will continue to be a key tourist destination for many years to come.
 From laid-back Sanur to the bustling Kuta and Seminyak areas to the art hub of Ubud or the picture-perfect North, Bali is a true holiday paradise.

-New Nordics first project is opening as a hotel summer of 2019.
+New Nordics first project, Signature Bali, is opening as a hotel autumn of 2019.

 Country head office